jacksleight/statamic-raster/README.md

 When the view is rendered during normal non-raster requests the tag does nothing.

-> [!IMPORTANT]
-> Views rasterised using automatic mode must implement the raster tag.
+> 🚨 **Important:** Views rasterised using automatic mode must implement the raster tag.

 ### Manual Mode